Sistemist/consciOS-paper/paper-v1.0.md

 **Notes:** Echo corresponds to operational bandwidth and local control; Super aggregates feedback and selects among policy families; Meta encodes priors and identity constraints that shape policy space and slow updates.
 This mapping is heuristic but aligns with canonical VSM roles [11], [13].

-## Acknowledgments
+## Declaration of Generative AI and AI-Assisted Technologies in the Writing Process

-This manuscript's conceptual framework emerged during the development of the related book 'Conscious Life,' where Claude Sonnet 4.5 assisted with initial brainstorming and structuring.
-The idea for an academic paper arose in a subsequent session using GPT-5 High in the Cursor IDE, which produced a full initial draft—including a structural skeleton, preliminary references, and literature integration—in approximately 3 hours under the author's continuous guidance.
-The author then dedicated 3 weeks to rigorous fact-checking, detailed editing, and refinement within the agentic Cursor workflow, treating the process as a hybrid collaboration akin to guiding AI 'assistants' under detective-like scrutiny to ensure accuracy, originality, conceptual integrity, and alignment with the intended contributions while addressing any deviations or inaccuracies.
+During the preparation of this work, the author used Claude Sonnet 4.5 for initial brainstorming and structuring, and GPT-5 High in the Cursor/Antigravity IDE for generating a preliminary draft, including the structural outline, initial references, and literature integration.
+This process took approximately 3 hours under the author's guidance.
+The author then spent 3 weeks rigorously reviewing, fact-checking, editing, and refining the output within an agentic workflow to ensure accuracy, originality, conceptual integrity, and alignment with the intended contributions.
+The author takes full responsibility for the content of the publication.

 ## References